bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Cool.
 Just prove that you have some funds.
 So you can't claim, hey, I've got all these giant channels without some anti-spam requirement.
-But we could loosen it out and say, cool, you know, you proved you got a million sats.
+But we could loosen it out and say, cool, you proved you got a million sats.
 You can advertise eight million sats worth of channels.
 Right.
 To hand wave, there have to be some other restrictions in there.
 But that would potentially allow us to break this heuristic where you're basically announcing your channels.
 Now, the gossip announcement, that's my fault actually, because I put that in the protocol.
 And I was thinking, well, you're public anyway, it's fine.
-But it turns out, of course, that leaking that one piece of information then often leads to a lot of other information that you did not intend to be leaked, particularly about unannounced channels, which we've recently had improvements on, right, with with SCID aliases, you know, we're no longer leaking those, but indirectly you can now start to tell what's happening with private channels, which was, or unannounced channels, which was never the intention.
+But it turns out, of course, that leaking that one piece of information then often leads to a lot of other information that you did not intend to be leaked, particularly about unannounced channels, which we've recently had improvements on, right, with with SCID aliases, we're no longer leaking those, but indirectly you can now start to tell what's happening with private channels, which was, or unannounced channels, which was never the intention.

 Speaker 1: 00:31:04